-Forspoken is a new AAA action-adventure, RPG title from Square Enix.
-Here’s everything you need to know about this upcoming open-world game including release date and trailers.
+Forspoken is a fresh RPG title from Square Enix that incorporates fantastical action-adventure elements.
+Here’s everything you need to know about this upcoming open-world game including its release date as well as trailers.

-Revealed as Project Athia before the PlayStation 5 had even launched, Forspoken offers gorgeous-looking visuals and gameplay, but we know little about the final product.
+Revealed as Project Athia before the PlayStation 5 had even launched, Forspoken offers gorgeous-looking visuals and gameplay, but we still don’t know too much about the final product.

 Developed by Luminous Productions, a branch of Square Enix, the game involves a woman named Frey being transported from New York to a vast parallel world.
 Here, she develops superpowers and is pulled into a conflict between the world’s residents and powerful beings known as ‘Tantas’.